 “Microblading is a semi permanent makeup that mimics actual growing hair on your eyebrows”

-easy to enhance since you already have a guide to follow on the days you’re looking for this look.
+Microblading is super easy to enhance since you already have a guide to follow on the days you’re looking for a dramatic look.

 The scratching sound from the blade may sound scary, but after a layer of numbing cream, clients say it doesn’t hurt.